danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 #### Configuring PostgreSQL

 At this point we're making good progress, however we need to configure Postgres so that our Django project can use it.
 The first thing that needs doing is the authentication configuration so local users can use password authentication.
 To do this a file called `pg_hba.conf` needs replacing.
 I will not explain this in any detail here, however the file needed is in the GitHub repository.
-[Download a copy](https://github.com/danielgroves/Vagrant-Tutorial/blob/master/provision/pg_hba.conf "Postgres authentication configuration on GitHub") and add a '`files`' directory within the setup playbook and place the file in there, named `pg_hba.conf`.
+[Download a copy](https://github.com/danielgroves/Vagrant-Tutorial/blob/master/provision/setup/files/pg_hba.conf "Postgres authentication configuration on GitHub") and add a '`files`' directory within the setup playbook and place the file in there, named `pg_hba.conf`.

 Add the following to the `setup/tasks/main.yml` to copy the new configuration onto the server.

 {% highlight yaml %}
 {% raw %}
 - name: Allow password authentication for local socket users
+  sudo: yes
   copy: src=pg_hba.conf dest=/etc/postgresql/9.1/main/pg_hba.conf force=yes
   notify:
       - Restart Postgres
 {% endraw %}
 {% endhighlight %}

 You'll notice this statements ends with a `notify` action.
-This calls a handler with the given name in the event that the task chancges anything on the system.
-In his case should the `pg_hba.cong` file change, it'll restart postgres to load the new configuration.
+This calls a handler with the given name in the event that the task changes anything on the system.
+In his case should the `pg_hba.conf` file change, it'll restart postgres to load the new configuration.
 We do need to write this handler though, so add the following to `setup/handlers/main.yml`.

 {% highlight yaml %}
 - name: Restart Postgres
+  sudo: yes
   service: name=postgresql state=restarted
 {% endhighlight %}

 Now we have reconfigured postgres to allow local user to login we need to create a user and a database.
 First, we'll add some variables which contains the details we want to use for the new user.
 Add the following to `setup/vars/main.yml`.

 {% highlight yaml %}
-- db_name: django_app
+db_name: django_app
-- db_user: django
+db_user: django
-- db_password: sdjgh34iutwefhfgbqkj3
+db_password: sdjgh34iutwefhfgbqkj3
 {% endhighlight %}

 Now, we can use the Ansible postgres module to configure a user and database within postgres.
 Add the following to `setup/tasks/main.yml`.